grymoire7/notes/README.md

-# notes
+# Notes
-A collection of notes
+A collection of notes.